shadow-detect/firmware/README.md

 # changelog

+* v231 - rewrite all to use refs not pointers. separate ssdp_data from ssdp_location, refactor
 * v230 - test for ssdp upload after > 5 items
 * v229 - test for ssdp get_content - return just the location url
 * v228 - test for ssdp get_content - hardcoded string return to narrow it down